Table of Contents

 Benefits:

-1. Targets specialised candidates
+a) Targets specialised candidates

-2. Reduces irrelevant applications
+b) Reduces irrelevant applications

-3. Speeds up hiring process
+c) Speeds up the hiring process

 Example: Advertising a Software Development role on Stack Overflow instead of a general job site.

-4. Make the Hiring Process More Human-centred
+4) Make the Hiring Process More Human-centred

 A human-centred hiring process ensures that candidates feel valued and respected at every step.
 This approach involves timely communication, personalised interactions, and transparency about expectations.
 When candidates experience a supportive process, they are more likely to develop a positive view of your organisation.